cbrennanpoole/Qualitative-Self/README.md

 5. Implement
     - six-sigma management principles,
     - Pull just-in-time (J.I.T.) workflow models
-        1. yard hostler change in standard work process.
+        1. Yard hostler changes in standard work process.
-        2. shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
+        2. Shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
     - Support upper - management goals and regional management expectations by offering the terminal perspective at quarterly meetings, and
-        1. develop staff to fall-in-line helping to further achieve the goal of
+        1. Develop staff to fall-in-line helping to further achieve the goal of
             - always on A / B testing,
             - real - time human resources establishing a body of
         2. Continuous 'integration / improvement'.